 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Carol Comer has extensive experience with environmental issues in government and business.
+Carol S. Comer has extensive experience with environmental issues in government and business.
 She was appointed Commissioner of the Indiana Department of Environmental Management by Governor Mike Pence in 2015.

-Carol has served both as IDEM’s General Counsel, where she oversaw approximately thirty attorneys and support staff, and as IDEM’s Chief of Staff.
+Comer has served both as IDEM’s General Counsel, where she oversaw approximately thirty attorneys and support staff, and as IDEM’s Chief of Staff.
 Prior to that, Carol served as a senior administrative law judge for the Indiana Board of Tax Review and as an Administrative Law Judge with the Indiana Utility Regulatory Commission.

-Carol received her undergraduate degree from Indiana University School of Business and a joint master’s and law degree from Indiana University School of Public and Environmental Affairs and Indiana University Robert H. McKinney School of Law, where she was the law school’s first Environmental Law Fellow.
+She received her undergraduate degree from Indiana University School of Business and a joint master’s and law degree from Indiana University School of Public and Environmental Affairs and Indiana University Robert H. McKinney School of Law, where she was the law school’s first Environmental Law Fellow.

-She has nearly a decade in private practice, beginning her career at Plews and Shadley in Indianapolis and later at Lewis and Roca in Phoenix, Arizona, representing companies on environmental and utility matters, including insurance recovery, real estate and corporate environmental due diligence, cost recovery for cleanup sites, solid waste, air and water permit appeals, hard rock mineral mining, underground storage tank upgrades and removal, cleanup oversight, and defense against agency actions.
+Comer has nearly a decade in private practice, beginning her career at Plews and Shadley in Indianapolis and later at Lewis and Roca in Phoenix, Arizona, representing companies on environmental and utility matters, including insurance recovery, real estate and corporate environmental due diligence, cost recovery for cleanup sites, solid waste, air and water permit appeals, hard rock mineral mining, underground storage tank upgrades and removal, cleanup oversight, and defense against agency actions.